salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 - Re-run the command with --ignore-conflicts if you want to overwrite the remote changes

-- Retrieve the changes with --ignore-conflicts if you want to overwrite the local changes
+- To overwrite the remote changes, run the "sf deploy metadata" command with the --ignore-conflicts flag.